-However, when Rhea gave birth to her last child, Zeus, she managed to trick Cronus with the help of the Titans Uranus and Gaea.
-She gave her husband a rock in swaddling clothes to swallow, as a substitution to her child, and sent Zeus away to the Greek island of Crete.
-Special daemons named "Curetes" made noise by hitting their shields, so that Cronus would to not hear the cries of the baby.
+However, when Rhea gave birth to her last child, Zeus, she managed to outwit Cronus with the help of the Titans Uranus and Gaea.
+She gave her husband a stone to swallow in diapers as a substitute for her child, and sent Zeus away to the Greek island of Crete.
+Special demons called "Curetes" made noise by beating on their shields so that Cronus would not hear the baby's cries.

-Zeus was raised secretly by the Nymphs and was fed with honey and milk from the goat nurse Amaltheia with the help of her broken-off horn.
+Zeus was secretly raised by the nymphs and fed honey and milk with the help of the broken horn of the mother goat Amaltheia.

-Soon came the day where Zeus was mature enough to claim the Kingdom of the World and he started a battle against his father and the Titans.
-This battle is also known as "Titanomachy".
-First, Zeus managed to liberate his elder brothers and sisters from his father's stomach by giving him a special herb and making him disgorge.
+Soon the day came when Zeus was mature enough to usurp world domination and he began a battle against his father and the Titans.
+This battle is also known as the "Titanomachy".
+First, Zeus managed to free his older siblings from his father's stomach by giving him a special herb and making him spit.

-Then, with the help of his siblings, Zeus overthrew the Titans in the depths of the Underworld, the Tartarus.
+Then, with the help of his siblings, Zeus overthrew the Titans in the depths of the underworld, Tartarus.

-After overthrowing his father Cronus, Zeus was confronted with the Giants and also the monster Typhon, which he both defeated successfully.
-Time had come for the Kingdom of the World to be in the hands of Zeus and his siblings!
+After overthrowing his father Cronus, Zeus was confronted by the giants and also the monster Typhon, both of which he successfully defeated.
+The time had come for the kingdom of the world to be in the hands of Zeus and his siblings!